 Digital Accessibility in Teaching

 At UO, we have committed to making our digital content - from applications to webpages - meet the standards that allow full use by people with disabilities.
-This page highlights important UO resources, such as How-To Guides, asynchronous trainings adapted by and for UO faculty, and communities of practice that can help us create digitally accessible content.
+This page offers an overview of:

 What digital accessibility means and why it matters